janboddez/share-on-mastodon/README.md

 Share on Mastodon can also be added as a Micropub syndication target, allowing you to enable (or disable) sharing right from your _Micropub client_.
 (You'll want to _disable_ "Share Always" for this.)

 ## Installation
-Easily install the plugin from https://wordpress.org/plugins/share-on-mastodon/ or within your WordPress' admin interface.
+Simply download the plugin from https://wordpress.org/plugins/share-on-mastodon/ or install from within your WordPress' admin interface.

 ## Documentation
 Complete documentation as well as example code for extending Share on Mastodon can be found at https://jan.boddez.net/wordpress/share-on-mastodon.